 Addiction Helper receives many calls from individuals who themselves are suffering from, or know someone suffering from, an addiction to Cocaine.
 Cocaine is extremely addictive, it produces an intense euphoric high.
 Many users will start off recreationally, perhaps dabbling at parties or weekends; some will go on to binging on Cocaine, staying up for nights at a time snorting and smoking the drug.
 Others will reach the stage where they need a hit of Cocaine to enable them to get out of bed in the morning, to carry out the most basic of functions.

 Addiction takes numerous forms from excessive use, to abuse, binging and constant top up.
 However, if Cocaine addiction is affecting you or your loved one, it’s important to understand that with the correct treatment recovery IS possible.
 As the leading authority on Cocaine rehabs in the UK and overseas, Addiction Helper can advise you of all of the options open to you, so that you or your loved one can access recovery.
 We are able to advise on free and private services for Cocaine addiction.
 Our friendly and professionally trained addiction experts will carry out a free of charge, assessment of your treatment needs, before advising on the best course of action.
 Cocaine addiction destroys families and takes lives, take action now!

-A Crack Cocaine rock costs between £10 and £20.
-The intense high the drug produces quickly wears off and the comedown effects are very unpleasant.
+A Crack Cocaine rock costs between £5 and £20.
+The intense high the drug produces, quickly wears off and the comedown effects are very unpleasant.
 This is what makes the drug so expensive and addictive, users will stay high for as long as they can afford.
-It’s no exaggeration when you hear of Cocaine addicts claiming they have lost houses, cars, businesses and thousands of pounds to Cocaine.
+It is no exaggeration when you hear of Cocaine addicts claiming they have lost houses, cars, businesses and thousands of pounds to Cocaine.